eric-spoerner/just_baseball_things/README.md

     * Unofficial home of public sabermetric analyses.

 ## Files
 At this stage, all data processing is contained within the file `exploratory_analysis.ipynb`.
+Database schema work resides in `schema.sql`.

 ## Data Pipeline
 ### Initial ETL